openvmp/partcad/README.md

 tracking layer on top of [CadQuery] and traditional CAD tools to enable version control and other features required for effective collaboration.

-This framework currently uses [CadQuery], and thus, [OpenCASCADE] under the hood.
+This framework currently uses [CadQuery] and, thus, [OpenCASCADE] under the hood.
 However this may change in the future, if the python C bindings for [OpenCASCADE] remain a blocker for unlocking multithreaded performance.